FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 In this post we'll encounter subcomponents and their hierarchy, custom scopes and let's not waste any time.

-Starting off by including the shared androidx.preferences library
+Starting off by including the androidx.preferences library
 ```kotlin
 implementation 'androidx.preference:preference-ktx:1.1.1'
 ```